whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-18-Oui-Please-Subscription-Box-Volume-1.6-Spoiler-News-Coupon.md

 <br>
 <p><b>Subscription:</b> <a href="http://ouiplease.com" target="_blank">Oui Please</a></p>
 <p><b>Cost:</b> $150/bimonthly or $650/annually + Free Shipping</p>
 <p><b>What's in the box:</b> Every box has a French regional theme and will feature unique selections of full sized French products based on that theme.
-This subscription is different in a way where every box is different, so there are multiple versions that subscribers will be receiving with different values.
-Items will include beauty, jewelry, accessories, apparel, home and epicure.</p>
+This subscription is different in a way where every box is different, so there are multiple variations that subscribers will be receiving.
+Items included in the past have been beauty, jewelry, accessories, apparel, home and epicure.</p>
 <p><b>Coupon:</b> Use coupon code <b>OUIWHATSUP</b> to get 20% off any subscription!</p>
 <br>